breakin/snestistics/README.md

 Emulation guided disassembler for Super Nintendo games.
-It is aimed at helping user understand what happens on the Snes CPU for a given game.
+Aimed at helping user understand Snes games in order to change them!

-Snestistics works by saving data while emulating a play session in an emulator.
-Using this data snestistics itself can quickly generate assembler source and other useful reports.
-Annotations can be added to make the assembler source code more readable.
-This enables a very quick iterative workflow where you can read the assembler source, add/change annotations and then re-generate the source.
+It works by saving data during a emulator play session.
+Using this data snestistics can quickly generate assembler source.
+Annotations about functions and data can be added to make the assembler source code more readable.
+This enables a very quick iterative work-flow where you can read the assembler source, add/change annotations and then re-generate the source.

 Building on Windows
 ===================